almedin96/navigator-playwright/README.md

 ## How to run tests

-There two scripts and these scripts can be found inside package.json file.
+There are three scripts and these scripts can be found inside package.json file.

-- ENV_NAME="navigator" yarn test:regression
+- ENV_NAME="navigator" yarn test:regression - this command will run all tests specs in headed mode
-- ENV_NAME="navigator" yarn test:smoke
+- ENV_NAME="navigator" yarn test:smoke - this command will run all tests specs, but only tests with tag "@smoke"
+- ENV_NAME="navigator" yarn test:regression-pipeline - this command will run tests in headless mode (command used for pipeline in playwright.yml file)

 ### How to open report